 This Christmas Sweater pattern looks SO good in red and white!
 Just like a real traditional christmas sweater!

 And of course, red always looks amazing with evergreen branches.
 The more the merrier!
 The real branches really make the ornament come to life.

 The wood round Christmas sweater ornament is a fun, Christmas decoration piece that adds a wonderful pop of vintage red anywhere desired!

-Click above to watch how to stencil the Christmas sweater pattern!
+Click above to watch how effortless it is to paint with Milk Paint without brush strokes, and to view stenciling the Christmas sweater pattern!

 This Christmas Sweater pattern would make the sweetest lazy susan design as well!

 But I have to admit, I’m rather glad I ended up with a broken one this round.
 Having an oversized wood round Christmas sweater ornament is one very unique Christmas decoration indeed!

 Have a wood round handy?
 Think you’ll try an oversized wood ornament decoration of your own?